thesepeoplearenotyourfriends/compile-apk-helloworld-in-termux/README.md

 3. `$ANDROID_SDK_ROOT/platforms/android-34/android.jar`.
 4. `project/toolz/android.jar` as a local fallback.

-**IMPORTANT NOTE:** there is an android.jar.7z at project/toolz/android.jar.
+**IMPORTANT NOTE:** the android 34 jar at project/toolz/android.jar.part.00/01.
 It had to be split to be < github's 25MB upload limit.
 The script joins the pieces back automagically.
-It can also be downloaded afresh by extracting from `curl -L 'https://android.googlesource.com/platform/prebuilts/fullsdk/platforms/+archive/refs/heads/androidx-javascriptengine-release/android-34.tar.gz` (60MB download due to other cruft)
+It can also be downloaded afresh by extracting from `curl -L 'https://android.googlesource.com/platform/prebuilts/fullsdk/platforms/+archive/refs/heads/androidx-javascriptengine-release/android-34.tar.gz` (60MB download due to other cruft).

 Simple as: